Coyotes vs. Sabres Player Props Betting Odds

-Player prop bet options for Casey Mittelstadt, Clayton Keller and others are listed when the Buffalo Sabres host the Arizona Coyotes at KeyBank Center on Monday (at 7:00 PM ET).
+Player props are available for Clayton Keller and Casey Mittelstadt, among others, when the Arizona Coyotes host the Buffalo Sabres at Mullett Arena on Saturday at 9:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!